ralexmatthews/search-filterer/readme.md

 ## Exports

-All functions listed here are curried, memoized, and are named exports.
+All functions listed here are curried, memoized†, and are named exports.
 They will return a new list consisting of items in the `list` that passed the checks.
 To use, simply

 ```ts
 import { search, objectSearch } from "search-filterer";